 Employable recipients shall, as a condition of eligibility for General Assistance, cooperatively participate in such programs and comply with any and all directives issued thereunder.

-GENERAL ASSISTANCE POLICIES

 Section 11.
-Employable Persons - Condition of Eligibility
+Employable Persons - Condition of Eligibility (Revised October 2021)

 a.
+Employable recipients shall, as a condition of eligibility for General Assistance, cooperatively participate in such programs and comply with any and all directives issued thereunder.
 In order to maintain eligibility for General Assistance, an employable person shall:

 1. Be unemployed; with the exception that aid to the first payday may be granted to a person who has obtained employment as determined by SCHHSA.